+Crisis

-Crisis | Survival rates from sudden cardiac arrests remain stubbornly low in the UK, with only 1 in 10 people surviving.
-Even though CPR has recently been added to curriculums, millions of people in the UK won't have had an opportunity to learn this key life-saving skill - putting lives at risk across the UK.
+Survival rates from sudden cardiac arrests remain. stubbornly low in the UK, with only 1 in 10 people surviving.
+Even though CPR has been added to curriculums, millions of people in the UK won't have had an opportunity to learn this key lifesaving skill - putting lives at risk across the UK.

+Opportunity

-Opportunity RSAH 2023 can save lives, both now and in the future, by providing training and awareness opportunities and resources to teach people how to react when someone collapses and stops breathing normally.
+RSAH can save lives, both now and in the future, by providing training and awareness opportunities and resources to teach people how to react when someone collapses and stops breathing normally.

+Our aim

-Our aim To increase cardiac arrest survival rates across the UK, we will actively promote the use of public access defibrillators.
+To increase cardiac arrest survival rates across the UK. we will encourage people to learn the steps to CPR and how to use a defib.
 We'll be particularly focusing on promoting this message in diverse communities and so-called 'hotspot' communities - areas where cardiac arrest rates are higher than average and bystander CPR rates are lower than average.

-Key Messages and Aims

-Background information and focuses for 2023
+Key messages and aims | Background information and focuses for 2024